-Check out this awesome 2018 Polaris Slingshot SLR LE!
+Check out these awesome Polaris Slingshots!

-This vehicle is ready for the summer!
+Grab a Slingshot and be ready for the summer!

 At 1,750lbs and powered by a 2384cc four-cylinder motor sourced from GM, its 166 lb-ft of crankshaft-rated torque is plenty enough to overwhelm its lone 305mm rear tire.